 I am an accredited member of the IACP, the recognised professional body for counsellors and psychotherapists.
 I undertake regular Clinical Supervision, Continuous Professional Development and Personal Counselling in order to ensure the safety of my work.
 I also abide by the IACP code of ethics for counsellors.

 I provide counselling services for a number of organisations.
-I have worked for a number of years in coordination and managerial roles in the charity and training sector.
-I am also a Group Facilitator.
+I have worked for a several years in coordination and managerial roles in the charity and training sector.
+I am also a Group Facilitator and I provide supervision to people working within the helping sector.

 You can read an article I wrote about loneliness which was recently published in A Lust for Life here.